Skip to Content

 Tennessee Embezzlement Laws & Prison Sentence

-Embezzlement is a type of property theft that is committed when an individual who was entrusted to manage or monitor someone else's property or money, steals all or some of that property or money for their own personal use.
 While the defendant had legal access to the other individuals' property or money, they did not have legal ownership of it.
 This is a white collar crime that is usually committed by individuals in corporate settings with access to large amounts of money.
 Rather than just being referred to as a theft crime, embezzlement involves violating a special position of trust for the purpose of personal gain.

-Embezzlement is a type of financial fraud and theft that occurs when a person, typically an employee or someone entrusted with managing money or property, unlawfully takes or misappropriates funds or property that have been entrusted to them.
+Embezzlement is a type of financial fraud and theft that occurs when a person, typically an employee or someone entrusted with managing money or property, unlawfully takes or misappropriates funds or property that have been entrusted to them

 Unlike robbery or theft, which involve taking property without permission, embezzlement involves the fraudulent conversion of property that is already in the individual's possession lawfully due to their position of trust.